biomed-AI/SCHAP/README.md

 - GraphCS

-The workflow includes Seurat, Harmony, SingleR, and CellChat.
+The workflow includes Seurat, Harmony, GraphCS, and CellChat.
 We Seurat and Harmony were utilized for data integration and clustering, GraphCS for cell annotation, and CellChat for calculating cell communication.

 ```bash
 bash entrypoint_GraphCS_1.sh